AncientAbyss/AbsImm/README.md

 ======

 AbsImm is an open source text adventure engine.
 Adventures are written in an intuitive open XML-based format.
-At the moment XMPP and console clients are available.
+Several clients for different platforms are already available.

 Requirements